Alejandro-SB/OptionTypes/README.md

 ## Description
 _OptionTypes_ is a package to use some useful monads in C#.
 It contains 2 classes:

-- The `Maybe<T>` class allows to create an item of type T that may have no value.
+- The `Option<T>` class allows to create an item of type T that may have no value.
 This value cannot be accessed in an unsafe manner by design, making really easy to completely remove null references from your code and reducing the number of `NullReferenceException` exceptions thrown.

 - The `Result` class represents an operation that has been completed.
 This reduces the number of `try/catch` blocks needed to manage application flow, making error management explicit and ending with more reliable code.